s3ql/s3ql/rst/backends.rst

    this parameter.
 If it is not provided, a separate call has to be made to fetch it from the backend.

+.. option:: disable-versions

+   If versioning of the bucket is not enabled, this option can be set.
+   When deleting objects, the bucket will not be scanned for all file versions because it will be implied that only the one (the most recent) version of a file exists.
+This will use only one class B transaction instead of (possibly) multiple class C transactions.

 .. _Backblaze B2 API: https://www.backblaze.com/b2/docs/